PaulFrmBrn/udemy-ds-and-algo-course/README.md

 ```
 02-recursion-tests
 ```
-Such branch should be targeted to the `master` branch and marked with `tests` label.
+Such a branch should be targeted to the `master` branch and marked with `tests` label.

 ### Implementation
 Branch with the implementation should be named like this: